“I saw her walking down the street, playing with her phone.”

 You're telling a story about your sister who seems to check e-mail on her mobile phone too much.
 You've seen her use her phone in many situations, but yesterday you were surprised to see that she was using her phone even while she was walking.
-You tell your friend:
+You tell your friend this about your sister.

 I saw her walking down the street, playing with her phone.